FlowWest/casgem-well-data/README.md

 This will download the zip file temporarily (deletes it once complete) and extracts this file from within in into the working directory.

-In order to no break workflow, this function is assigned to a variable will return the path to the downloaded file, thus allowing you to read into memory as follows:
+In order to no break workflow, this function when assigned to a variable (or passed in to as a parameter to another function) will return the path to the downloaded file, thus allowing you to read into memory as follows:

 ```r